Asia grain mountains swell as governments fret over food security

 "Lessons learnt during the 90s and 2007-08 have convinced policymakers that the international market is important but it cannot be relied on 100 percent for food security."

-With hoarding the name of the game, Asia's top grain-buying states have accumulated a whopping 100 million tons of rice and 90 million tons of wheat since a combination of high energy prices, bad weather and growing demand for biofuels sent grain prices soaring in 2008.
+With hoarding the name of the game, Asia's top grain-buying states have accumulated a whopping 100 million tonnes of rice and 90 million tonnes of wheat since a combination of high energy prices, bad weather and growing demand for biofuels sent grain prices soaring in 2008.

-India halted rice exports at that time, when global prices for the staple grain jumped to an all-time high of $1,050 a ton, triggering similar restrictions from other suppliers and panic-buying in importers such as the Philippines.
+India halted rice exports at that time, when global prices for the staple grain RI-THWHB-P1 jumped to an all-time high of $1,050 a tonne, triggering similar restrictions from other suppliers and panic-buying in importers such as the Philippines.

 "The entire stock will evaporate if one single crop fails."